Studying at NYU Paris

 Coursework is enhanced by faculty-led trips in and around Paris, to world-renowned museums such as the Louvre and the Musée Picasso or to smaller galleries and exhibits, as well as to the opera, ballet, and theatre.
 Students receive a University of Paris student card and may take courses at the University of Paris or at the Institut d’Études Politiques (Sciences Po).
 All students are carefully advised upon their arrival in Paris; students who opt to take courses in the French university system receive additional individualized in-house tutorial assistance.

-NYU Paris has moved to a new academic center in the Latin Quarter, the thriving historic and intellectual heart of Paris.
-In the new location, students have the opportunity to benefit from the numerous cultural, artistic, and academic institutions of this celebrated neighborhood, as well as to get to know the city through faculty-led visits and walking tours.
-The program offers regular day trips to places outside of the city, such as Chantilly, Giverny, and Versailles, and weekend excursions to locations that have included Avignon, the Loire Valley, Mont-Saint-Michel, and La Rochelle.
+Located in the Latin Quarter, the thriving historic and intellectual heart of Paris, NYU Paris is in close proximity to numerous cultural, artistic, and academic institutions.
+Students get to know the city through faculty-led visits and walking tours, and to explore regions beyond Paris through day trips to places as Chantilly, Giverny, and Versailles, and weekend excursions to locations such as Avignon, the Loire Valley, Mont-Saint-Michel, and La Rochelle.
 These trips allow students to further embrace the richness, depth, and diversity of French history and civilization.